Prague beer scene

 whenever I have any new gen to post.

-Thanks to all those who have tipped me off about the scene mainly Chris Fudge, Dean Roberts, Paul Harrop, Joe Wright, John Holland and Max Bahnson (the Pivni Filosof) - thanks, guys.
+Thanks to all those who have helped me with gen on the scene, mainly Chris Fudge, Dean Roberts, Paul Harrop, Joe Wright, John Holland and Max Bahnson (the Pivní Filosof) - thanks, guys.

-There are currently seven brewpubs in Prague (plus one which occasionally brews and one which will shortly) all of which are easily visited by tram (the only way to travel!); get a tram map first from one of the information centres as the network is one of the largest in Europe and is particularly convoluted and busy with trams running 24 hours a day to most destinations.
-Prague's transport system combines trams, buses and a 3-line metro and is excellent, it really does save a lot of walking, and whilst the prices are steep for Czech they won't break the back with Brits with a 24-hour ticket coming in at 100Kč with which you can travel around the capital by almost any transport method - see here.
+There are currently eight brewpubs in Prague (plus one which very occasionally brews) all of which are easily visited by tram (the only way to travel!); get a tram map first from one of the information centres as the network is one of the largest in Europe and is particularly convoluted and busy with trams running 24 hours a day to most destinations.
+Prague's transport system combines trams, buses and a 3-line metro and is excellent, it really does save a lot of walking, and whilst the prices are steep for Czech they won't break the bank for us Brits with a 24-hour ticket coming in at 100Kč (just over Ł3) with which you can travel around the capital by almost any transport method - see here.

 Take a look at my Google beer map for Prague here.
 I'll list the brewpubs first in alphabetical order followed by the two student breweries then some good bars where you'll find interesting beers and then the beer shop.
 More info can be found in the following locations -